Care experienced students and looked after children

 Young care leavers should receive the support of a personal adviser through their local authority until they are 25.

-In the meantime, we expect providers to consider support for all students who have experienced care at any stage of their lives, including those who have been adopted.
+We expect providers to consider support for all students who have experienced care at any stage of their lives, including those who have been adopted.

 To make this easier we have worked with the Higher Education Statistics Agency (HESA) to develop an improved HESA care leaver field to identify and record a broader range of students who have experienced being in care.
 The field is broken down into sub-categories to differentiate between formally recognised ‘care leavers’ and those who have experienced care, but are not supported by their local authority.

 Last updated 31 January 2022 + show all updates

 - Update to the 'Definitions' section to include information about the updated HESA field

 - Title changed to care experienced students and looked after children.
 Key facts 1 updated and source added.